ehmicky/wild-wild-path/README.md

 _Type_: `boolean`\
 _Default_: `false`

-By default, only matching values are returned.\
+By default, properties' values are returned.\
-When `true`, objects with the following properties are returned instead:
+When `true`, objects with the following shape are returned instead:

 - `value` `any`: property's value
 - `path` [`Path`](#paths): property's full path